wp-plugins/website-contact-form-with-file-upload/readme.txt

 = 1.1 =
 * some files were missing in first release, it is fixed now
 * validation error fixed for 'Email' type field
+* better thumbs support for png and gif as well

 == Upgrade notice ==